Hospitals & Asylums

 In all our dealings we must be ethical.
 To the government ethics is a matter of accounting for income, expenditure and association.
 To the professional ethics is a matter of profiting with the least risk of harm to anyone.
 Everyone has a professional responsibility to provide adequately for the needs of those unable to pay.

 The golden rule provides that one must treat others as one wishes to be treated.
-Therefore non-violence and the non use of force is fundamental to all dealings with all people and we also reject all forms of hatred, bigotry, discrimination, prejudice, violence, crime and disease.
+Therefore non-violence and the non-use of force are fundamental to all dealings with all people and we must also reject all forms of hatred, bigotry, discrimination, prejudice, violence, crime and disease.
 It is our duty to defend the life and liberty of all people and treat everyone fairly.

-Believing that the codification, adjudication and progressive change of HA statute will promote the maintenance of international peace and security, the development of friendly relations and the achievement of co-operation among all people we recognize HA parliamentary precedence and liberate the spirit of the law.
+Believing that the codification, adjudication and progressive change of HA statute will promote the maintenance of international peace and security, the development of healthy and friendly relations and the achievement of co-operation among all people.

-Chapter One: HA has a 200 year history of protecting veterans, the disabled, ill, unlawfully detained.
-Armed Forces Retirement Home (AFRH), Battle Mountain Sanitarium Reserve at Hot Springs, South Dakota, the Army and Navy Hospitals including the Tubercular Hospital at Fort Bayard and the Army and Navy General Hospital at Hot Springs, Arkansas; St. Elizabeth’s Hospital and District of Columbia Mental Health System; Gallaudet University for the deaf; Arlington Memorial Amphitheatre; Gorgas Hospital.
+Chapter One (Arts.
+1-9): HA has a 200 year history of protecting veterans, the disabled, ill, unlawfully detained.
+Armed Forces Retirement Home (AFRH), Battle Mountain Sanitarium Reserve at Hot Springs, South Dakota, the Army and Navy Hospitals including the Tubercular Hospital at Fort Bayard and the Army and Navy General Hospital at Hot Springs, Arkansas; St. ElizabethÕs Hospital and District of Columbia Mental Health System; Gallaudet University for the deaf; Arlington Memorial Amphitheatre; Gorgas Hospital.

-Chapter Three: The Right to Write.
+Chapter Three (Arts.
+17-24): The Right to Write (Arts.
+17-24).
 HA Text with questions will be available for publication in 2010.
 HA statute for Congress by 2020.
 HA has been published quarterly, equinox and solstice, since 2001.
 Anyone can subscribe to HA by email.
 The quarterly is unsolicited and monthly is for subscribers.
 Copyright royalties uphold the moral and material interests of the author mostly to be paid.
 Fair use is interpreted so the State has a duty to respect, protect and fulfill.
 Legislative drafting is difficult and must not generate conflict in the laws.
 Bills actually become laws by a Member of Congress putting an Act in the hopper and winning the majority approval of both the House and Senate and signature of the President.

-Chapter Six: Economic Law.
-The dual mandate for price stability and maximum employment is based in Keynesian equations.
+Chapter Five (Arts.
+31-39): Economic Law The dual mandate for price stability and maximum employment is based in Keynesian equations.
 The law of supply of demand and the law of diminishing returns are the basis to economics.
 The public sector is reliant upon the balancing of one budget.
 Free trade is facilitated with an equation to devaluate currencies with deficits.
-Say’s law provides that there can be no demand without supply.
-Parkinson’s law explains that work expands to fill the time allotted to it.
-Gresham’s law that bad money drives out good.
+SayÕs law provides that there can be no demand without supply.
+ParkinsonÕs law explains that work expands to fill the time allotted to it.
+GreshamÕs law that bad money drives out good.
 Iron Law of Wages states, that if wages rise above subsistence level, they produce inflation, which in turn forces wages down to subsistence level again.
-Engel’s Law anticipates that with rising incomes, the share of expenditures for food and other products declines.
-Peter’s Principle, in any organization every employee rises to his level of incompetence.
-Sanders’ Clause provides that money spent is money earned and self-interested saving by trust funds must be returned whereas only pro-poor administration is sustainable.
+EngelÕs Law anticipates that with rising incomes, the share of expenditures for food and other products declines.
+PeterÕs Principle, in any organization every employee rises to his level of incompetence.
+SandersÕ Clause provides that money spent is money earned and self-interested saving by trust funds must be returned whereas only pro-poor administration is sustainable.
 There are S Corporations and C Corporations.
 Wages must be fair.
 The system of national accounts for Gross Domestic Product.

-Chapter Seven: The Future of HA is the largest government reform in the history of the United States and United Nations The errors in the names of DoD and DHHS are solved by HA.
-Title 22 Foreign Relations and Intercourse (a-FRaI-d) is changed to just Foreign Relations (FR-ee).
+Chapter Seven (Arts.
+50-60): The Future is the largest government reform in the history of the United States and United Nations , There shall be a 2.5% health annuity and social security COLA from January 1, 2016 and the without income limit law will tax the rich to end poverty by 2020.
+U.S. Customs and Customs Court will be Foreign Relations (FR-ee).
+The USAID Bureau for Asian and the Near East (ANE) is divided into the Bureaus for the Middle East and Central Asia (MECA) and South East Asia (SEA).
 DoD is changed to the Military Department (MD).
-The USAID Bureau for Asian and the Near East (ANE) is changed to the Bureaus for the Middle East and Central Asia (MECA) and South East Asia (SEA).
-The DEA is transferred to the health administration.
-DHHS changes its name to the Public Health Department (PHD) graduating at long last from HEW.
-HA will take over the CIA World Fact Book to be the most up to date and accurate official development (ODA) ledger in the world.
-The Centers for Medicare, Medicaid and SCHIP (CMS) shall change their name to National Health Insurance (NHI) and be transferred to the Social Security Administration (SSA).
-The Court of International Trade of the United States (COITUS) is changed to Customs Court.
-The UN must set down the Generals of the United Nations (GUN) and elect a Secretary of the United Nations (SUN) and Ambassadors to the Parliament in elections around the world.
-Remove the Drugs from the Office of Crime.
+DHHS changes its name to the Public Health Department (PHD).
+The DEA is transferred to the health administration and renamed Drug Evaluation Agency (DEA).
+The Alcohol, Tobacco Tax and Trade Bureau (ATTTB) changes its name to Alcohol, Tobacco and Marijuana (ATM).
+The UN shall set down the Generals of the United Nations (GUN) and elect a Secretary of the United Nations (SUN) and remove Drugs from the UN Office of Crime.
 The Economic and Social Council (ECOSOC-k) shall change its name to Socio-Economic Administration (SEA).
 The Permanent Membership to the Security Council shall be abolished.

-Chapters 8 A-G: Contact the author to make Amendments.
-The US Code may be amended if a bill making such a request is passed.
-Amendments to the US Constitution may be proposed by two thirds of both Houses or on the application of two thirds of state legislatures and ratified by three fourths of state legislatures.
-Amendments to the UN Charter shall come into force for all Members of the United Nations when they have been adopted by a vote of two thirds of the members of the General Assembly and ratified in accordance with their respective constitutional processes by two thirds of the Members of the United Nations, including all the permanent members of the Security Council.
-The US admits human rights into the codification of Civil Rights and sets forth a ten-year plan to bring the correctional population within international norms.
-The US Constitution is amended for a balanced budget, a slavery free justice of the peace, a county attorney and five-year terms for federal judges with a two-term limit for justices.
-The UN is graced with the aforementioned general principles and a 1% International Tax Administration and Human Rights Council.
+Chapter Eight (Ars.
+61-65) Amendments to HA are by the author, the United States code by majority vote of Congress and signature of the President, amendments to the U.S. Constitution may be proposed by two thirds of both Houses or on the application of two thirds of state legislatures and ratified by three fourths of state legislatures, amendments shall come into force for all Members of the United Nations when they have been adopted by a vote of two thirds of the members of the General Assembly and ratified in accordance with their respective constitutional processes by two thirds of the Members of the United Nations, including all the permanent members of the Security Council to be abolished.

-Chapter Nine: To better serve the public there is a HA Internet Office and Secretary to ensure the secrecy and confidentiality of correspondence disseminate the literature and prepare documents for publication.
+Chapter Eleven (Arts.
+91-96): To better serve the public there is a HA Internet Office and Secretary to ensure the secrecy and confidentiality of correspondence disseminate the literature and prepare documents for publication.
 The agenda is: 1.
 Public health, 2. a balanced budget 3. human rights 4. redistribution of wealth and 5. copyright royalties.
 The Curriculum is primarily the good governance and balancing of the federal and international budgets.
-The Invitation to the Plenary Perseid Party is done for the Summer Solstice.
+The Plenary Perseid Party is on 11 August.
 The Conferences regarding the annual review of Statute are as follows:

-Chapter 2 Attorney General Ethics on the 4th of July
+Chapter 2 Attorney General Ethics in July for Independence Day

 Chapter 3 Health and Welfare in June